smile2682/tinyapp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.
+- Once connected, register a new account, which is secured by bcrypt and cookie-session.
+- click "create new url" to start shortening long url!
+- click "My URLs" to view your short URLs library.
+You can also edit and delete urls here.